yogi-bear-92/agent-factory/ONBOARDING.md

 3. **Execute the PRP** and observe the validation process
 4. **Identify improvement opportunities** in templates or commands
 5. **Propose enhancements** based on your experience
+6. **Contribute to agent development** by understanding the multi-agent system

 ## Getting Help